BhuvaneeshVijayvargiya/space_rocks/README.md

+(To play the game, click on the zip

 # space_rocks
 It is an arcade game based-off classic asteroids game. <br>
 You can move using WASD, and shoot using Left Mouse Button. <br>